gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 title: SQL Server Adventures In Reducing Reads
 date: '2018-12-08 09:34:01'
 ---
 After recently spending some time tuning a query where the bottleneck was IO due to the query having a huge amount of reads I thought I'd run some different tests in approached to reducing reads.
-I'm not suggesting anything here should be blindly followed as with all things there are trade offs. but the results are I think interesting none the less.
+I'm not suggesting anything here should be blindly followed as with all things there are trade-offs. but the results are I think interesting none the less.

 Let's take this fairly simple query on the Stack Overflow data dump database to get the top 5 users by posts and return their name and the amount of posts they have...